- Fee assured

 Post treatment communication

-In the event of any query following treatment, you should either contact myself on 0790 372 6299 or the offices of The House Partnership on 0207 248 2975.
+In the event of any query following treatment, you should either contact me through my assistant on 07702 224 386 or The House Partnership on 0207 248 2975.
 Although I am not a partner within The House Partnership, they can connect you with a similarly qualified psychologist or psychotherapist in the same location where I practice.
 As a private practitioner, I cannot provide assistance in an emergency, and you should dial 999 or visit your nearest A&E department if you are at risk.

 Other ways of contacting me